ChiragBhutaniOS/ProductsTask/README.md

 # ProductsTask(iOS)
-A project which shows items to deliver in a table view
+A project which shows products in a table view

 # Installation
 - To run the project :